Landscape image of the Limerick skyline with Clean Air Together logo

 What is air quality like in Ireland?

-Also, while our air quality might be good in comparison to other EU states, all levels of pollutants can do serious damage to our health.
-For example, currently, air pollution in Ireland leads to the premature death of three people, on average, a day.
+All levels of air pollutants can do serious damage to our health.
+For example, currently, air pollution in Ireland leads to the premature death of four people, on average, a day.
+(More details of real-time air pollution data are available from the EPA at: Home | AirQuality.ie

 What are levels of Nitrogen Dioxide (NO2) like in Ireland?